AnicetH/GCMApp/README.md

 I will use the datas stored on BigQuery (Google Clood Platform) https://cloud.google.com/bigquery/public-data/github.
 For the analyse i use NEO4J GRAPH and ALGORITHMS.

-These topics here are as follows:
+The topics here are as follows:

 1-Cleaning and wrangling datas with bigquery